Restaurant Brighton's guide to

 There’s Chinese… and then there’s Gars.
 Nestled amongst the busy eateries on Prince Albert St (opposite Brighton Town Hall) this little delight has been around for years (1983!) and has a loyal following amongst Brightonian foodies.
 The sultry, lantern-lit interior casts a warm feeling over diners upon entry and the staff exude an air of friendly professionalism and knowledge.
 Described as ‘Asian fine dining’one of the most popular dishes on the menu is Dim Sum, small individual plates of food that have been steamed, baked or fried – order a selection and get sharing!

-Nothing says romance like a French bistro.
-Plateau mixes simple, locally sourced, ingredients cooked with a passion for taste and marries these with a selection of dazzling cocktails and fun packed ‘low intervention’ wines.
-Like the food the ambience is laid back, effortless style with an eclectic mix of background beats.
+Plateau mixes simple, locally sourced, ingredients cooked with a passion for taste and marry these with a selection of dazzling cocktails and fun-packed ‘low intervention wines.
+Like the food, the ambience is laid back, effortless style with an eclectic mix of background beats.
 It would be really hard to not look good on a date here.

 The Sussex Ox offers local craft beer, natural wine, seasonal cocktails and a menu made up from ingredients from their own organic farm just over 2 miles away.
 The lunch menu consists of some of our favourite pub classics from sausage and mash to ox liver and bacon.
 The evening menu brings a more refined gastro style menu focussing on flavours from the farm.
 In the winter a roaring log fire welcomes you to settle in for a cosy evening and in the summer, an extensive beer garden offers some of the best South Downs views in Sussex.